retroactiongames/metalmercs-wiki/docs/core/irregular-forces.md

 ## Mercenary Operations

-Many mercenary contracts throughout the Core do not involve wars between the Great Houses.
+[Mercenaries](../../mercenaries/) are employed extensively throughout the Core, both in the suppression of irregular forces and in proxy conflicts between the Great Houses.

-Mercenary companies frequently find employment combating irregular forces.
-Governments, corporations, settlements, and private citizens often lack the resources necessary to maintain permanent military forces in every region under their control.
-Hiring mercenaries allows them to respond quickly to emerging threats without sustaining the enormous expense of a standing army.
+### Security and Suppression

+Even the Great Houses cannot continuously patrol every trade route, investigate every report of suspicious activity, or maintain garrisons in every remote settlement.
+Mercenary units therefore serve as a flexible reserve force, allowing clients to respond rapidly to developing situations without sustaining the enormous expense of expanding their standing militaries.
+Governments, corporations, settlements, and private citizens regularly hire mercenaries to combat pirates, bandits, smugglers, separatists, and other irregular forces.

 Common contracts include: